Bed Bug Treatment and Extermination

-In North Carolina, bed bugs are a common pest in many households, though they often go undetected.
-That’s why Clegg’s specializes in bed bug pest control and detection.
+Bed bugs are unfortunately a common pest in many households, though they often go undetected.
+Think you may have a bed bug problem?
+Not to worry, our Clegg’s team specializes in bed bug pest detection and extermination.

 This is why bed bug pest control is so vital.
 It is often difficult to determine whether you actually have an infestation but some of the warning signs are:

 - Blood on your sheets, pillows or other bedclothes.
 Sofas and other cushioned furniture may show blood spots as well.